JKaraman93/helper-functions/notes5.md

 #### For semi-supervised learning
 If you only have a few labels, you could perform clustering and propagate

+### Kmeans
+> Moreover, K-Means does not behave very well when the clusters have varying sizes, different densities, or nonspherical shapes.

 ### Anomaly detection

 ### Density estimation